 Is It Worth It to Reupholster Furniture?

 A good piece of furniture deserves a second chance.
-But if you’re thinking of having a furniture piece reupholstered, first take a dispassionate look and decide whether it will last long enough to justify the cost of reupholstering.
+But if you’re thinking of redoing a sofa, chair, or headboard, first take a dispassionate look and decide whether it will last long enough to justify the cost of reupholstering.

 If it is fundamentally a good piece of furniture, it may be easy to fix a frame that doesn’t seem solid.
 To check, turn the item over and remove a portion of the dust catcher beneath.
 Some signs of quality:

 - Solid hardwood, rather than plywood or fiberboard, used for key structural elements, such as the long piece that runs beneath the knees across the front of a sofa